zyra/ngx-facebook/README.md

 # ngx-facebook

 This is a wrapper for the official Facebook JavaScript SDK.
-It makes it easier to use Facebook SDK with Angular 2+ by providing components, providers and types.
+It makes it easier to use Facebook SDK with Angular by providing components, providers and types.

-<br><br>

 [![npm](https://img.shields.io/npm/l/express.svg)](https://www.npmjs.com/package/ngx-facebook)
 [![CircleCI](https://img.shields.io/circleci/project/github/zyra/ngx-facebook.svg)](https://circleci.com/gh/zyra/ngx-facebook)